 - Dredge, widen or deepen any stream, river or channel carrying a water supply

 - Construct, alter or underpin or improve any lock, key, harbour, fish pass, pumping station, bridge, buildings, aqueducts, embankments etc.

-For the purpose of its functions the OPW is given power to acquire easements and rights as were required.
+For the purpose of its functions, the OPW is given the power to acquire easements and rights as required.
 The Board is empowered to close navigation on any part of the canal not required for navigation and reopen and declare navigational any parts previously closed.

 - Regulate the conditions, including safety conditions under which boats may use the canal, close parts of the canal’s navigation

 - Open to navigation, any parts now formally not open